overprotocol/staking-deposit-cli/README.md

 ##### Step 0.
 Python version checking

-Ensure you are using Python version >= Python3.8:
+Ensure you are using Python version between 3.8 and 3.10:

 ```sh
 python3 -V